cdot/Squirrel/DEVELOPING.md

 ## Unit tests

 There is a directory of unit tests in `js/test'.
 These tests are written using the `Mocha' framework.
+APIs are used so use of the `mocha' command is optional (you can just use `node')

 `make test'.